 Answer for my class: During the Procedure part of your lab, you and your lab partner work together to collect data.
 That data may be shared (it belongs to both of you).
 All other work; pre-lab, calculations, and conclusions are to be done independently.

 • COURSE CALENDAR AND WEBPAGE: I will produce and keep current a course calendar and a course webpage.
 This webpage will be your life line to the course.
 You must visit it daily as you are responsible to the information found there.

 • NOTEBOOK/ DIGITAL NOTEBOOK: You need to keep a notebook to stay organized and create a digital notebook webpage to display work, house notes and curate resources.

 • Course Management Website: You will be enrolled in the course through "onCampus" and you must set up your “Alerts” to notify you via email and/or text when post are made.
 You are responsible for any posts made here.
-Assignments and announcements will often be delivered via Edmodo.
+Assignments and announcements will often be delivered via Schoology.

 • LAB WORK - Lab work is an integral part of the AP curriculum.
 As a college level course you are expected to do college level labs.
 Pre-lab work must be completed prior to lab.
 You may have a pre-lab quiz.
 Some labs will be formal lab reports to be written up in a specific format while other will require only cursory reports.
 I will hand out a separate handout for how I expect lab write-ups to be done.
 The AP exam will ask questions from the labs.

 • HOMEWORK - You are expected to keep up with your homework as it is assigned on the syllabus.
 Because of our time constraints and the demands of a college curriculum you will have a great deal of work to be done outside class.
 It is an absolute must that you read and take notes every night.

 • CLASS WORK - We must make the most of our limited class time.
 Most days will consist of lectures and discussion.
 You will need to take extensive notes.
 We will not waste class time